 In August 2016, the DEA proposed making Kratom a Schedule I drug.
 There is no evidence whatsoever that it causes harm by itself.
 If this goes through, Kratom would then join the list of restricted substances that includes marijuana, heroin and LSD.
 This would mean no more research would be possible, and the people who now depend on it, would be forced back into opiates, by prescription or on the street.

 The War on You: Why Kill Kratom?
 Is Giordan Emilio Zemach's documentary on his personal experience with Kratom.
 From age five, he has suffered from a chronic pain condition called Fibromyalgia/Chronic Fatigue.
 He was finally diagnosed and put on opiates at the age of nine.
 Traditional school became impossible and he educated himself at home.
-But it is now three years since his last opiate prescription.
+But it is now almost eight years since his last opiate prescription.
 Kratom allows him to live a more normal life, though, again, it is not a cure.
-The DEA wants to ban it with no cause--except that the powerful pharmaceutical companies cannot own it.
+The DEA wants to ban it or destroy its production with no cause--except that the powerful pharmaceutical companies cannot own it.

 Directions is a short fantasy of liberation from a stultifying and humiliating job.
 Or maybe it’s not just fantasy.
 Watch online now→

 "In Emptiness and in Form, Ayn Od, there is nothing else."